SteveBeeblebrox/MTSC/README.md

 # MTSC
 MTSC is a standalone command line utility for compiling TypeScript without depending on Node.js or Visual Studio.
+MTSC's version corresponds to that of TypeScript.